johannes-lindgren-pricefx/johannes-lindgren-pricefx/README.md

-I work for Pricefx and helps it's partners understand our pricing API.
+I work for Pricefx to help its partners learn our pricing API.